Inner autoequivalences in general and those of monoidal categories in particular: Two-dimensional background

 We will now discuss some issues we face when dealing with lax natural transformations.
 First of all, whiskering a lax natural transformation along a pseudofunctor on either side results in a well-defined lax natural transformation~\cite[Section 11.1]{johnsonyau:2d}.
-In fact, prewhiskering along $F\colon \CC\to \DD$ defines a pseudofunctor $[\DD,\EE]_{l}\to [\CC,\EE]_l$, where $[\CC,\DD]_l$ is the 2-category of pseudofunctors $\CC\to \DD$, lax natural transformations and modifications, and this pseudofunctor is strict whenever $F$ is.
-However, it is well known that that taking lax natural transformations do not form the 2-cells of a bicategory, or even of a tricategory, see \eg the discussion in~\cite{lack:icons}.
-In addition to other problems that disappear when restricting to strict 2-functors between strict 2-categories, one has an issue with interchange: while whiskering lax natural transformations between 2-functors is a well-defined operation, the meaning of
+In fact, postwhiskering along $F\colon \CC\to \DD$ defines a pseudofunctor $[\EE,\CC]_{l}\to [\EE,\DD]_l$, where $[\CC,\DD]_l$ is the $2$-category of pseudofunctors $\CC\to \DD$, lax natural transformations and modifications, and this pseudofunctor is strict whenever $F$ is.
+Moreover, prewhiskering along $F\colon \CC\to \DD$ defines a strict $2$-functor $[\DD,\EE]_{l}\to [\CC,\EE]_l$.
+However, it is well known that that lax natural transformations do not form the $2$-cells of a bicategory, or even of a tricategory, see \eg the discussion in~\cite{lack:icons}.
+In addition to other problems that disappear when restricting to strict $2$-functors between strict $2$-categories, one has an issue with interchange: while whiskering lax natural transformations between $2$-functors is a well-defined operation, the meaning of

 is ambiguous in general when $\sigma$ and $\tau$ are lax natural, as the two interpretations of the picture---namely, $(K\sigma)\circ(\tau F)$ and $(\tau G)\circ(H\sigma)$---do not agree.
-The best we can do in this situation is to use $\tau$\/ in order to obtain 2-cells
+The best we can do in this situation is to use $\tau$\/ in order to obtain $2$-cells